 In many European countries, attainment in mathematics is low with many children reporting anxiety and lack of self-efficacy in the subject.
 In addition, teaching strategies known to enhance learning are less likely to be used with disadvantaged students and overall levels of attainment are negatively correlated with levels of disadvantage.
 Further, mathematical competence is needed in order to understand and interact as citizens with contemporary, complex societies and to understand the ways that mathematics is formatting society, often creating and reinforcing inequality and social division.

-PiCaM aims at developing classroom resources that open up opportunities for every child to build a positive and productive relationship with the subject, developing a high mathematical self-concept and self-efficacy.
-Both topic content and the espoused pedagogy will support the development of the knowledge, attitudes, dispositions and skills that are required for critical global learning within the teaching of mathematics.
+PiCaM aims to develop classroom resources that open up opportunities for every child to build a positive and productive relationship with the subject, developing a high mathematical self-concept and self-efficacy.
+Both topic content and the espoused pedagogy support the development of the knowledge, attitudes, dispositions and skills that are required for critical global learning within the teaching of mathematics.

 Working with teachers

 PiCaM developed specific programmes for in-service and pre-service teachers.
 The goal is to help in understanding the role education can play in combating racism and discrimination and in supporting the achievement of migrant children; to acquire the skills to recognise and adapt practice in response to diversity amongst learners; and to develop techniques to support observation, listening and intercultural communication through drawing on techniques learnt from P4C (Philosophy for Children).